JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 </tab>
 </tabs>

-> If you use the `NodeJsRootPlugin` class to set a Node.js version for the entire project, it still works.
+> Using the `NodeJsRootPlugin` class to configure Node.js setting for the entire project is deprecated and will eventually
-> But you can only set separate versions for subprojects using `NodeJsPlugin`.
+> stop being supported.
 >
 {style="note"}